 Concluding my heavy bashing of Naisbitt’s argument, I would like to mention how horrible his statements about Natural Born Killers and Marilyn Manson are.
 I would argue foremost that John Naisbitt (a former CEO of multiple corporations) would automatically dislike Oliver Stone’s portrayals of reality and Marilyn Manson’s concepts of social revolution just because of who he is and the sort of “status-quo” he adheres to.
 Naisbitt began his career just as crime began to rise in this country and the generation before him was blaming the hippies for it, so it is honestly no surprise that he is trying to pass the buck to my generation.
 If they don’t blame it on video games, they’ll blame it on drugs or gangs (all problems that have been dumped on my generation, not made by us).
 It all really comes down to Naisbitt’s lack of understanding in regards to violent video games.

 I have grown up with violent video games.
 Even as I type this, I can hear my roommates beating each other to pieces at a video game.
 Some games are extremely graphic – in one it is possible to dismember and disembowel opponents.
 Some portray hand-to-hand combat like Mortal Kombat, others are first-person shooters like Halo, and others are full-scale war simulators like Command & Conquer.
 Lately, hand-to-hand combat is favored over the other two; mêlées allow for great competitions to arise.
+Now that times have changed, there are loads of new games that have been created and certainly there are games that are more popular than others.
+It’s so much easier now to improve your ranking on a game.
+For example, if you were to play a game like League of Legends you could go on LoL-Smurfs.com to help you progress quickly through the game.
+In the 90s this wasn’t even a thing, but now that gaming is so much more popular it’s a necessity with the amount of people that game.
+Even when I played it with my friends there were plenty of us who were interested in games.
 Our living room seats about seven people comfortably and there are times when every seat will be filled and people will be playing “King of the Mountain” on Dead or Alive III.

 There is a kind of empowerment when you use your perfect Jeet Kune Do or Karate or Kung Fu or Ninjitsu skill to lay all competition to waste.
 Just imagine sitting there, staring at a TV watching a character that, to you and everyone else in the room, is in every aspect you.
 Though it does not resemble you in physical form, the style is very characteristic.
 Each person inherently acts certain ways – some people continuously attack while others will constantly act defensively.
 You can not help but fight exactly as you would against the other person in real life.
 And so you go around the room, beating the hell out of all your best friends, many of whom could kill you in real life, but you have now dominated in a video game.
 They are not dead in real life, but they each know that in the video game world they would be if you were around.